-Despite all of these setbacks, through it all, Bob’s passion for his craft — making delicious burgers — never diminishes, and his family never stops supporting him, either.
-His wife, Linda, along with Tina and the rest of her siblings, Gene and Louise, are always there to help and lend a little humor to the situation, too.
+Despite all of these setbacks, Bob’s passion for his craft — making delicious burgers — never diminishes, and his family never stops supporting him.
+His wife, Linda, along with Tina and her siblings, Gene and Louise, are always there to help and lend a little humor to the situation.
 Regardless of what happens, Bob still gets excited every time he comes up with a new burger recipe, and it’s clear that he genuinely loves what he does and is as dedicated to making his business successful as he is to his wife and his family.

 Running a small business is never as easy as it may seem.
-It’s a challenge, and sometimes even when you do everything right, you can still struggle or even fail entirely.
-And success is about a lot more than having business savvy or the right products and services.
-You also have to have the right attitude and the dedication to make it work, just like the Belcher family.
+It’s a challenge, and sometimes even when you do everything right, you can still struggle or even fail.
+Success is about more than having business savvy or the right products and services.
+You also need the right attitude and the dedication to make it work, just like the Belcher family.

 This is especially true with family-owned businesses, because not being able to separate your work life from your home life can predictably cause serious strain on your relationships and your business.
-The Belcher family isn't perfect when it comes to separating work and life, but the family members make a valiant effort and are a great example of why it’s so important.
+The Belcher family doesn’t always succeed at separating their work and home lives, but the family members make a valiant effort and are a great example of why it’s so important.

-Bob, more than anyone else in the family, struggles with the family versus work aspect of running the business, but he also puts in the most effort to make it successful.
+Bob, more than anyone else in the family, struggles with the family-versus-work aspect of running the business, but he also puts in the most effort to make it successful.
 This is partly because he’s a great boss and father, but also because he knows what it’s like to lack that balance, having grown up in a restaurant himself — and he has the strained relationship with his father to prove it.
-In fact, Bob, who felt like he’d been robbed of his childhood, was so afraid to do the same to his own kids, that he even fired them during season 3, so that they could enjoy their summer as children.
-The kids, however, were upset, because they loved working at the restaurant, so they found another job (and disaster ensued, but that’s a whole other story entirely).
-In the end, of course, the kids came back to work and Bob realized that he had made a mistake — he already had a great relationship with his kids at home and at work.
-[7 Fictional TV Bosses We Wish Were Real ]
+In fact, Bob, who felt like he’d been robbed of his childhood, was so afraid to do the same to his own kids that he fired them during Season 3 so they could enjoy their summer as children.
+The kids, however, were upset because they loved working at the restaurant, so they found another job (and disaster ensued, but that’s another story).
+In the end, the kids came back to work and Bob realized that he had made a mistake — he already had a great relationship with his kids at home and at work.

 Small businesses don’t always have access to the same resources as big companies, and it can be frustrating to think things like, “If only we had this amount of money, we could do this thing that would boost business,” knowing that you still have a long way to go before you can afford it.
 It can be tempting to overreach and try to pull off something that you don’t really have the budget for, but if it backfires, it can be a huge blow to business.

-The Belcher family learned this lesson the hard way in season 4, when they tried to out-advertise their competition, neighboring family-restaurant Jimmy Pesto’s (with whom Bob has a long-standing feud) by purchasing a commercial slot during the Super Bowl.
+The Belcher family learned this lesson the hard way in season 4, when they tried to out-advertise neighboring family-owned restaurant Jimmy Pesto’s (with whom Bob has a long-standing feud) by purchasing a commercial slot during the Super Bowl.
 The ad cost the family $3,000 — a lot, considering Bob’s Burgers’ main form of advertising is Gene standing outside in a burger suit with a megaphone.
 And it didn’t even work in the family’s favor.
 Not only did the Belchers fight over how the commercial should be shot, but Jimmy Pesto also wound up using the same celebrity endorser.
-And in the end, the commercial didn’t even bring in more customers, making the huge price tag totally not worth it.
+In the end, the commercial didn’t even bring in more customers, making the huge price tag totally not worth it.

-And we're not just talking about Bob’s wonderfully unique and delicious-sounding burger of the day creations, although they certainly don’t hurt.
-As previously mentioned, most small businesses don’t have the same resources as larger companies do, and that means you need to get creative — just not $3,000 Super Bowl commercial creative.
+We’re not just talking about Bob’s wonderfully unique and delicious-sounding burger of the day creations, although they certainly don’t hurt.
+As previously mentioned, most small businesses don’t have the same resources as larger companies do, and that means you need to get creative — just not $3,000-Super-Bowl-commercial creative.

-And Linda isn’t afraid to take risks, either.
+Linda isn’t afraid to take risks, either.
 In season 1, she convinced Bob to let her throw a murder-mystery-themed dinner theater at the restaurant.
 At first, it wasn’t successful; they put a little too much emphasis on the “murder” part, and some customers were uncomfortable.
-But after a weird encounter with a robber, customers were actually impressed, which goes to show that maybe had it been executed differently, the dinner theater concept could've worked out well.
+But after a weird encounter with a robber, customers were actually impressed, which goes to show that maybe if the dinner theater concept had been executed differently, it could have worked out.

-The Belchers’ creative attempts may not have always been the most successful, but what’s important is that they still tried and weren’t afraid to do things that were a little out of the ordinary to garner some attention for their business.
+The Belchers’ creative attempts may not always be the most successful, but what’s important is that they still tried and weren’t afraid to step outside the box to garner some attention for their business.

 As a business owner, Bob is constantly fighting to keep his business open, especially when it comes to dealing with his landlord, Mr. Fischoeder.
 The wealthy owner of nearly everything in town, Fischoeder isn’t the nicest or most understanding landlord, and often makes Bob the butt of his jokes.
 He also takes advantage of his tenants, especially the Belchers, often threatening not to renew their leases.